-No, you do not, just give us a call and we’ll book you a complimentary initial consultation.
+No, you do not, just give us a call and we’ll book you an initial consultation.
 Some of our patients are referred by their family dentist, but many are referred by friends and schedule a consultation themselves.

 The Canadian Association of Orthodontists recommends every child have an orthodontic screening at age 7.
 In most cases, orthodontic treatment is not necessary until all the permanent teeth have erupted in the mouth (around age 12), however, there are some instances when early treatment is recommended.